proximax-storage/xpx-chain-devportal-docs/docs/guides/namespace/registering-a-subnamespace.md

 - XPX-Chain-SDK or XPX-Chain-CLI.
 - A text editor or IDE.
-- An account with `xpx` and at least one namespace.
+- An account with `XPX` and at least one namespace.
 - Finish [registering a namespace guide](./registering-a-namespace.md).

 ## Getting into some code